SoFarSoGrant/Hashbot/README.md

 - Visit the [Discord Developer Portal.](https://discord.com/developers/applications)
 - Click "New Application", give it a name, and create your app.
 - Go to the "Bot" tab and click "Add Bot".

+'''
+#Your bot's token
+***This section is critical, so pay close attention.
+It explains what your bot token is, as well as the security aspects of it.***
+'''

 2. **Get Your Bot Token**:
 - Under the "Bot" tab, find the "Token" section and click "Copy" to get your bot's token. ***(Don't lose this, or you'll have to reset it and create a new one!!)***